jacopofar/blocking-dialog-box/README.md

 # Menu and dialog GUI for Godot

-This project contains custom node types to easily implement a dialogue system with input and choices in __Godot 3.2__.
+This project contains custom node types to easily implement a dialogue box with input and choices in __Godot 3.2__.
+It can automatically block the input.

 It's designed to work with mouse, keyboard and multitouch, and in HTML5 deployments.
+For complex dialogue trees look at [dialogic](https://github.com/coppolaemilio/dialogic)

 Features: